ihnaqi/Word2Pdf/README.md

 ##### A list of Java API's have been used

-The java apis which have been used can be found under the [lib](https://github.com/ihnaqi/Word2Pdf/tree/main/lib) folder which I have deliberately ignored to exclude in [`.gitignore`]().
+The java apis which have been used can be found under the [lib](https://github.com/ihnaqi/Word2Pdf/tree/main/lib) folder which I have deliberately ignored to exclude in [.gitignore](https://github.com/ihnaqi/Word2Pdf/blob/main/.gitignore).

 - [Apache POI](https://poi.apache.org/download.html#POI-5.2.3) is used to read _Word_ file in _Java_, there might be other such files out there but to my knowledge it is easy to understand, at least among what I have come across.